 About Quetzaltenango, Guatemala

-Quetzaltenango is the second largest city in Guatemala, with a population of 200,000 people.
+Quetzaltenango is the second-largest city in Guatemala, with a population of 200,000 people.
 It is situated near several volcanoes in the heart of the Sierra Madres, 200 kilometers west of Guatemala City.
-Quetzaltenango’s altitude of 2,333 meters (8,000 feet) above sea level ensures warm days, cool nights and no mosquitoes.
+Quetzaltenango’s altitude of 2,333 meters (8,000 feet) above sea level ensures warm days, cool nights, and no mosquitoes.

 The city of Quetzaltenango was officially founded by the Spanish on the 15th of May, 1524, though the name “Quetzaltenango” came from the Mexican indigenous peoples, the Tlaxcaltecas, who accompanied the Spanish conquistador Pedro de Alvarado and his forces during their invasion of the Guatemalan highlands.

-As a result, students have more opportunity to interact with the local population and participate in Guatemalan life.
+As a result, students have more opportunities to interact with the local population and participate in Guatemalan life.
 Xelajú has a rich history and with its six universities and several technical schools, it is often referred to as Guatemala’s cultural center and most progressive city.

-Some of the most celebrated people in Guatemalan history were originally from Quetzaltenango including Otto René Castillo, who is considered the most influential writer in the country, President Jacobo Arbenz Guzman, who was overthrown by the CIA in 1954, and Jesús Castillo, the best known marimba composer in Guatemala and the world.
+Some of the most celebrated people in Guatemalan history were originally from Quetzaltenango including Otto René Castillo, who is considered the most influential writer in the country, President Jacobo Arbenz Guzman, who was overthrown by the CIA in 1954, and Jesús Castillo, the best-known marimba composer in Guatemala and the world.

-The historical Teatro Municipal still hosts theatrical presentations, and other theaters and cultural center around the City Center also host a wide variety of art exhibits, dance expositions, and conferences on topics such as indigenous issues and youth empowerment.
+The historical Teatro Municipal still hosts theatrical presentations, and other theaters and cultural centers around the City Center also host a wide variety of art exhibits, dance expositions, and conferences on topics such as indigenous issues and youth empowerment.